folio-org/mod-graphql/README.md

 ### `PROXY_OKAPI_URL`

 Required _only_ when [regenerating test tapes](doc/recording-tests.md).
-This is the URL of an Okapi instance which the yakbak library shoud proxy for, providing the Okapi service from which WSAPI tapes are made.
+This is the URL of an Okapi instance which the yakbak library should proxy for, providing the Okapi service from which WSAPI tapes are made.

 ### `GRAPHQL_OPTIONS`